How to Get the Most Money For Your Trade-in Car

 1) Detail and Wax Your Vehicle

-You wouldn’t believe how many filthy dirty vehicles I’ve appraised.
-When I have to inspect a vehicle like this, I tend to check the car more closely for problems because if your car looks this bad, you likely have not been doing the preventive maintenance either.
+You wouldn’t believe how many filthy vehicles I’ve appraised.
+When I inspect a car like this, I check it more closely for problems because if it looks this bad, you likely haven’t been doing preventive maintenance.

-Before you have your trade-in appraised, get it detailed and waxed, make sure they shampoo the carpet, or get some exercise and do it yourself.
-Ensure you don’t forget the door, hood, and trunk jams.
+Before you have your trade-in appraised, get it detailed and waxed.
+Have them shampoo the carpet, or get some exercise and do it yourself.
+Remember also to check the door, hood, and trunk jams.
 Also, polish the tires and clean all the glass inside and out.

 You wouldn’t sell a car to a private party trashed out, would you?
 I guarantee it will be money well spent.
 Don’t go overboard with the cleaning products; you want your car to look clean all the time, and please, do not ever Armor All the steering wheel!